alexfernandez/alexfernandez.github.io/permanent/cv.md

 ### 2023-10 to 2024-10: Backend Developer at Tinybird

-Worked in the ingestion team processing many petabytes of data per month.
+Worked in the ingestion team digesting many petabytes of data per month.

 * Refined and evolved the architecture to ingest 10+ terabytes per hour.
 * Improved stability and scalability with traffic growing 3x per year.